UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ## Link substrands into one long scaffold strand

-We will want these to be joined by crossovers in the middle, so let's add those now.
+We will want the strands on helices 1 and 2 to be joined by crossovers in the middle, so let's add those now.

-Select pencil mode.
+Select pencil mode and zoom in to the middle.
 Click on the 5' end of the left strand on helix 1.
 A "potential crossover" will be drawn wherever you drag the cursor:

 ![](images/potential_crossover.png)